ViBarsik/miritectz/INSTALL.md

 After a successful connection, you need to create a database:
 ~~~
-CREATE DATABASE `logicalquiz` CHARACTER SET utf8 COLLATE utf8_general_ci;
+CREATE DATABASE `miritec` CHARACTER SET utf8 COLLATE utf8_general_ci;
 ~~~

 and database user with grant privileges by this database:
 ~~~
-GRANT ALL PRIVILEGES ON logicalquiz.* TO logicalquiz@localhost IDENTIFIED BY 'xxxzzzaaawww' WITH GRANT OPTION;
+GRANT ALL PRIVILEGES ON miritec.* TO miritec@localhost IDENTIFIED BY 'xxxzzzaaawww' WITH GRANT OPTION;
 ~~~

-`logicalquiz@localhost` can be replaced by `logicalquiz@'%'` if the database located on remote server
+`miritec@localhost` can be replaced by `miritec@'%'` if the database located on remote server

 After executing the previous command, you should check the connection to the created database.
 To do this, run the following command in the console: